St Vincent's Hospital, Fairview

 Patients are admitted under the care of a Consultant Psychiatrist and patient care is delivered by the multi -disciplinary team, which includes the consultant psychiatrist, non-consultant hospital doctors and nursing staff.

-The multi-disciplinary team works closely with other staff from other disciplines including psychology and psychotherapy, Community Mental Health Nurses (CMHNs), Social work, Day Hospital staff, Home Care Team, Substance Abuse, Physiotherapy and Pharmacy.
+The multi-disciplinary team works closely with other staff from other disciplines including psychology and psychotherapy, Community Mental Health Nurses (CMHNs), Social work, Day Hospital staff, Physiotherapy and Pharmacy.
 Treatment will vary according to the specific needs of the patient but may include drug therapy and psychosocial interventions.
-The physical health of patients is also attended to, with routine physical examination carried out following admission and there are close links with the Mater Hospital.
+The physical health of patients is also attended to, with routine physical examination carried out following admission.

 Admissions

-All admissions to the hospital are on the basis of assessment by the sector psychiatric team or the on-call psychiatrist.
+All admissions to the hospital are on the basis of assessment by the sector consultant psychiatrist.
+If you require urgent assessment, please attend your local emergency department, where you may be referred for admission by the liaison psychiatry team.

 Visiting Times